pavel-krivanek/Moose-obsolete/src/all/XML-Parser.package/XMLParameterEntityDeclaration.class/README.md

-This is class for internal/external parameter <!ENTITY> declarations.
+This is a class for parameter <!ENTITY> declarations.